xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

 The parser is not fully conformant with the CommonMark, GFM, and GLFM specifications.
-Currently it is able to pass 95% of CommonMark test cases.
+Currently it is able to pass 95% of CommonMark, GFM, and GLFM test cases.

-The most notable limitations of the parser are:
-1. It does not fully implement nesting and flanking rules for emphasis and strong;
-2. It does not fully implement lazy continuation rules for blockquotes and lists.

 Usage
 -----